gedex/info-capres-2014/README.md

 $ grunt
 ```

-In case you don't have Grunt installed, the `dist` directory contains the build files.
+Build will be available on `dist` directory.

 ## Deploy to GitHub Page

 ```
 $ grunt gh-pages
 ```

-Build will be available on `dist` directory.

 ## License